Frozen copper pipe cracked and water coming out of the hole

 How to Avoid Frozen Pipes

-The best way to keep from having to thaw frozen pipes in the wall is to keep them from freezing.
-Moving water doesn’t freeze as easily as water that is sitting still inside the pipes.
-Leave your faucets on just enough to create movement in the pipes so the water has a much lesser chance of freezing.
+The best way to avoid having to thaw frozen pipes in the wall is to keep them from freezing.
+Moving water doesn’t freeze as quickly as water that is still inside the pipes.
+Leave your faucets on just enough to create movement in the pipes so the water has less chance of freezing.
 Here are a few more ways to avoid frozen pipes this winter.

 • Leave the water slowly trickling from all faucets in the house.
-The water usage won’t do much to your water bill, and the pipes shouldn’t freeze because the water is constantly moving.
+The water doesn’t do much to your water bill, and the pipes shouldn’t freeze because the water is constantly moving.

 • Open base cabinets under the sink in the kitchen and bathrooms.
-This allows warm air to circulate under the sink and keep the pipes nearby warmer than normal.
+This allows warm air to circulate under the sink, keeping the pipes warmer than average.

 • Electric pipe heat tape is an excellent choice to prevent frozen pipes.
-This is a ribbon style wrap with built in heating elements that goes around the pipes to keep them above freezing.
+This ribbon-style wrap with built-in heating elements wraps around the pipes to keep them above freezing.

-• Wrap unprotected pipe with insulation wrap that is designed to hug to the pipes and prevent freeze.
+• Wrap unprotected pipe with insulation wrap designed to hug the pipes and prevent freeze.

-• A small portable heater placed under the sink, in the crawlspace, or in other areas that are prone to freezing will help keep the pipes from freezing.
+• A small portable heater placed under the sink, in the crawlspace, or in other areas prone to freezing will help keep the pipes from freezing.

-• A heat lamp such as an infrared or incandescent light can be mounted or hung in areas where the pipes may freeze.
-The lamp can be turned on and off as needed to prevent freeze.
+• A heat lamp, such as an infrared or incandescent light, can be mounted or hung in areas where the pipes may freeze.
+The lamp can be turned on and off as needed to prevent freezing.

 • Turn the heat up in your home during cold snaps.
-Homeowners generally try to avoid turning the heat up during a cold snap because they want to avoid costly utility bills.
-A warmer home will help keep he pipes within the walls from freezing if the walls are kept at a warmer temperature.
+Homeowners generally avoid turning the heat up during a cold snap to avoid costly utility bills.
+A warmer home will help keep the pipes within the walls from freezing.

 Tools for Thawing Frozen Pipes in a Wall